 During the late 70s when the film was in production clubs were playing mostly disco music from artists like Giorgio Moroder, Donna Summer, Chic, The Village People, and KC and the Sunshine Band.

-Friedkin can’t stand that kind of music, so instead of compiling a soundtrack of what was actually heard in those clubs at the time, he put together a mix of early proto-punk from bands like The Germs, The Cripples, Rough Trade and John Hiatt
+Friedkin can’t stand that kind of music, so instead of compiling a soundtrack of what hears in those clubs at the time, he put together a mix of early proto-punk from bands like The Germs, The Cripples, Rough Trade and John Hiatt

 The soundtrack sounds seedy, dark, and dirty and while it might not match the film’s setting, it does fit the aesthetic.